AY2324S2-CS2113-T11-1/tp/docs/DeveloperGuide.md

     - `BACK`: Exercises that work the Back
     - `LEGS`: Exercises that work the Legs
   - Methods:
     - `toString()`: An overriden public method used to specify the string format of the `ExerciseType` Enumeration.
-(Omitted from Class Diagram)
   - Dependencies:
     - Does not require any dependencies.
   - UML Notes: